Russian Heritage Day

 • Russian Cookies

-Russian Heritage Day recognized the valley's Russian emigrants -- from the Molokans who came before the Russian Revolution to those who came after perestroika.
+Russian Heritage Day recognized the valley's emigrants from the Former Soviet Union — from the Spiritual Christians who came before the Russian Revolution to those who came after perestroika.

-Molokan demographer Andrew Conovaloff used maps to demonstrate the rapid expansion and collapse of the four communes that at their peak in 1920 occupied eight square miles of the west edge of Glendale.
-Fae Veronin, who is currently working on a pictoral history of the Arizona Molokans, described how they survived the depression and endured to the present.
+Russian Spiritual Christian demographer Andrew Conovaloff used maps to demonstrate the rapid expansion and collapse of the 4 villages from Russia that at their peak in 1920 occupied 10 square miles at the western edge of Glendale.
+Fae Veronin, who is currently working on a pictorial history of the Arizona Russians, described how they survived the depression and endured to the present.

-About 400 students and community members, including many descendants of Molokans and Jumpers, were in attendance.
+About 400 students and community members, including many descendants of Spiritual Christians, from Russia were in attendance.

 Click to ENLARGE